iCodePanda/iCodePanda/README.md

 I'm Daniel, a Computer Science student at the University of Waterloo and Software Engineer Intern at PointClickCare.
-For me, engineering is all about building and fixing.
-The problem I'm currently invested in is how large organizations can better align product, design, and engineering teams.

 ### Previous Internships 🚀
 * **Software Engineer Intern @ PointClickCare**: